Samikshapuri/Tenacity-final/README.md

 -Recovery - Focusing on wash, education and livelihood

 #### How To Get Involved
-Donate By Cash
+-Donate By Cash

-Donate By Kind
+-Donate By Kind